aidacapom/carrousel-js/README.md

 # carrousel-js
-A carrousel developed with vanilla JavaScript.
+A carrousel developed using JavaScript and Color-Thief library (lokeshdhakar.com/projects/color-thief/).